akramg2017/SENG560-Assignmen-2/README.md

 •	Exponent
 •	Conversion between the various types (octal, hexadecimal, integer, binary).

-I have reuse this library in Basic_Calculator window based form for basic arithmetic functions.
+I have reuse this library in Basic_Calculator window from for basic arithmetic functions.
 I use The “white box” reuse code to updated GUI was in the implementation in package.
 The original test program is being reused “black box” code with the updated GUI implementation.

+# Generic Arithmetic Library

+This application uses the third party Java library to perform the basic arithmetic functions for my Basic_calculator Window from.
+The library obtained from github repository https://github.com/swampy2b/calculator.